 In April, 2002, after twelve years of operations as an independent legal person, the new BSE Council decided to convert to a business association in order to maintain and strengthen its competitive position.
 Effective 1 July 2002, the Budapest Stock Exchange Company Ltd. was set up (and from April 2006, as a Private Limited Company) and the BSE Council and BSE Secretariat were replaced by a Board of Directors and an Executive Board.

 In January, 2010, BSE became a member of the CEE Stock Exchange Group.

 On 6th of December 2013, on the occasion of the exchange’s new trading platform launch the stock exchange trading was ceremonially opened by Mihály Varga, Minister for National Economy.
 That day the new Xetra trading system replaced the system that has been in use for 15 years.

-On 20 November 2015 the Hungarian National Bank (Magyar Nemzeti Bank – MNB) concluded a sales contract with the Austrian CEESEG AG and Österreichische Kontrollbank AG, the entities that to date held a 68.8 per cent ownership in the Budapest Stock Exchange (BSE).
+On 20 November 2015 MNB as the central bank of Hungary concluded a sales contract with the Austrian CEESEG AG and Österreichische Kontrollbank AG, the entities that to date held a 68.8 per cent ownership in the Budapest Stock Exchange (BSE).
 With this transaction the MNB obtained controlling ownership in the national stock exchange.